Medical School Interview · Dec. 10, 2018

 4. Interview advice from a current Lancaster medical student

 We hope that this post has been useful in your interview preparation.
-Don't hesitate to ask us any questions at email@example.com.
+Don't hesitate to send us any questions or comments by email at firstname.lastname@example.org.
 Good luck for your interview!